CookEditors/NOS/_posts/2015-09-10-this-side-up.md

 Aloud he said: “What did he look like, George?”

-“A heavy, tough kid— ‘bout seventeen, I’d say—and ‘bout five eight or nine.
+“A heavy, tough kid — ‘bout seventeen, I’d say — and ‘bout five eight or nine.
 Wore a checked, tight suit o’ that loud green, and a cap.
 Couldn’t see much of his face; had his cap down too far; but he was full o’ pimples.
 Had a tough kid’s voice; the filthiest I ever did hear.”

 Aronson straightened wearily.
 “That’s fine, George.
 Now, unless Lt.
 Hunt wants to ask you some more, just relax.”